Harrya chromapes

 Harrya chromapes, commonly known as the yellowfoot bolete or the chrome-footed bolete, is a species of bolete fungus in the family Boletaceae.
+In its taxonomic history, Harrya chromapes has been shuffled to several different genera, including Boletus, Leccinum, and Tylopilus, and is known in field guides as a member of one of these genera.
+In 2012, it was transferred to the newly created genus Harrya when it was established that morphological and molecular evidence demonstrated its distinctness from the genera in which it had formerly been placed.

-The bolete is found in eastern North America, Costa Rica, and eastern Asia, where it grows on the ground, in a mycorrhizal association with deciduous and coniferous trees.
-Fruit bodies have smooth, rose-pink caps that are initially convex before flattening out.
+The fruit bodies have smooth, rose-pink caps that are initially convex before flattening out.
 The pores on the cap undersurface are white, aging to a pale pink as the spores mature.
 The thick stipe has fine pink or reddish dots (scabers), and is white to pinkish but with a bright yellow base.
+The species is found in eastern North America, Costa Rica, and eastern Asia, where it grows on the ground in a mycorrhizal association with deciduous and coniferous trees.
 The mushrooms are edible but are popular with insects, and so they are often infested with maggots.

-In its taxonomic history, Harrya chromapes has been shuffled to several different genera, including Boletus, Leccinum, and Tylopilus, and is known in field guides as a member of one of these genera.
-In 2012, it was transferred to the newly created genus Harrya when it was established that morphological and molecular evidence demonstrated its distinctness from the genera in which it had formerly been placed.